 - 1/2 teaspoon pure maple syrup

-- 3/4 cut peanut butter natural and creamy
+- 3/4 cup peanut butter natural and creamy

 - 3/4 cup chopped peanuts for garnish

-Line the Instant Pot with a small amount of vegetable broth and sauté onions and carrots until they begin to soften - no more than 5 minutes.
+- Line the Instant Pot with a small amount of vegetable broth and sauté onions until they begin to soften - no more than 5 minutes.
 Watch the bottom of the pan and add more broth so that it doesn't stick.
 Turn off the pot.

-While you are sautéing the onions and carrots, cut the other vegetables into bite-sized pieces.
+- While you are sautéing the onions, cut the other vegetables into bite-sized pieces.

-Once the timer has counted down, do a "natural release" and allow the instant pot to sit for about 20 minutes.
-After 20 minutes if the pressure has not released, you may finish releasing by carefully opening the vent with a implement of some sort.
+- Once the timer has counted down, do a "natural release" and allow the instant pot to sit for about 20 minutes.
+After 20 minutes if the pressure has not released, you may finish releasing by carefully opening the vent with an implement of some sort.

 - You must disclose to anyone you serve this recipe to that it contains peanuts!